djeada/Algorithms-And-Data-Structures/notes/graphs.md

 E: 10
 ```

-Step 5: Next smallest unvisited vertex is D. Update its neighbors:
+V. Next smallest unvisited vertex is D. Update its neighbors:

 ```
 A: 0